MandyHole/school-clubs/README.md

 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Key Fixed Bugs

+The modal to confirm deletion was deleting the wrong record.
+This was because it was based on an ID that wasn't unique so it would delete the first record each time.
+Adding the variable for the date request id to the Modal's name and reference in the for loop fixed this issue (with thanks to my mentor for the support) with this.

+The form to submit the date request would reject dates in an incorrect format without giving the user any feedback as to why their submission didn't work.
+Adding a date picker put the date in the correct format to make it user friendly and obvious to the user.

 ### Known Bugs
 On mobile devices, the hamburger/x menu icons move slightly when clicked.